ReFreezed/HotParticles/misc/README.txt

     particle system starts.
 (The delta time for each update is calculated automatically using the particles lifetime.)
 A higher value will look nicer but takes longer to execute.
+- Offset pos: The emitter's offset from the base position.
+You can use this to offset multiple particle systems from each other.

 Lifetime:
 - Emitter: For how long the emitter should emit.
 Continuous emitters run